 It should come as no surprise that Argentina, a modern and first world country, has a strong reputation for internet freedom.

-The following stat best illustrates this fact ‐ 93% of the country’s 44 million people have unrestricted access to the internet.
+The following stat best illustrates this ‐ 93% of the country’s 44 million people have unrestricted access to the internet.
 This ensures that all major news publications and social media platforms contribute to the public’s discourse, offering a plethora of channels for free and vigorous debate.

 In this article, we’ll discuss internet privacy in Argentina and how connecting through a VPN there can make you more secure.